pierretom/autoselect-forced-sub/README.md

 ##### 4. In autoselect-forced-sub.lua

-The options are located at the beginning of the script, below `our_opts =`.
+The options are located at the beginning of the script, below `local our_opts = ...`.

 ```
 enable = true